 Read more on our guide to Jemaa el Fna.

-On the final day of your 3 days in Marrakech, it’s time to leave the chaos of the medina behind with a visit to Yves Saint Laurent House in the new town.
+On our final day in Marrakech, we left the chaos of the medina behind and visited the Yves Saint Laurent House in the new town.

-Originally designed by Jacques Majorelle, this fascinating villa was later bought by Yves Saint Laurent and gifted to the city.
-Today Jardin Majorelle’s intriguing architecture and sumptuously landscaped gardens are an excellent place to explore.
+Originally designed by Jacques Majorelle, this villa was later purchased by Yves Saint Laurent and donated to the city.
+Today, Jardin Majorelle’s intriguing architecture and sumptuously landscaped gardens are an excellent place to explore.

-Next door, the Yves Saint Laurent Museum showcases the life and works of Marrakech’s favourite expat.
-Mannequins modelling his greatest creations and accessories with all types of jewels are magically lit in a moody dark room.
+Next door to the house, the Yves Saint Laurent Museum showcases the life and works of Marrakech’s favourite expat.
+Mannequins modelling his greatest creations and accessories, set with all types of jewels, are magically lit in a moody, dark room.

 If you start the morning at the museum and then head to the garden, you should be just in time for lunch at Jardin Majorelle’s relaxing courtyard garden.
 For a museum restaurant, it’s actually pretty good.